My Life as a Seed

 I planted the seeds with great care back in January.
 Being diligent to protect them from the cold weather of January and February, I would bring them into the house every evening and take them back outside every morning to bathe in the warmth of the sun, knowing that the soil was perfect and reacting to the dynamics of the light and heat.
 My excitement grew around the 10 week mark because that’s when the seeds would finally be germinating and breaking through the soil!

 Nothing.
 That’s right, not a single green little leaf popping through the perfectly monitored and tended soil.
-So, what do I do?
+So, what did I do?
 I leaned into it … March, all 31 long days of March and not a sign of life, so I kept watering, talking to them, and tenderly loving a process I couldn’t see.
-My expectations of finding some joy in watching the plants grow and flourish are now beginning to fade and my attitude is beginning to fade with them.
-“Of course,” I think to myself, “why should I deserve something good, even as simple as this?
+My expectations of finding some joy in watching the plants grow and flourish were now beginning to fade and my attitude was beginning to fade with them.
+“Of course,” I thought to myself, “why should I deserve something good, even as simple as this?
 I mean really, what was I thinking?”
 I even had a neighbor question my behavior, wryly implying it had been a long time and maybe it was time to give up.

 I really don’t like to lose, so I leaned into April with gusto.
 Well great, April has come and gone, far beyond any “reasonable” expectation of success now, and there I was, feeling beaten and just a bit miffed, shaking my fist at anything that moved, I punched my index finger into the soil to dig up the dead seeds.
 They were supposed to respond correctly to my watering, caring, tending, nurturing, and quite honestly, my giving actions.
 They did not.
 So as I pulled the first seed out of the perfect soil, I began to form the words of disappointment on my lips when I realized my error.
 There to utter surprise was a coffee seed with an incredibly healthy 4-inch long root!
 I had ripped it from the very environment that was patiently developing it into a beautiful living tree.
 I had let my flawed expectations control my reactions.
 I inserted myself into the growth process prematurely based on what I thought was right.
 The process was taking longer than I thought was necessary and what I didn’t realize was that the prolonged process was developing out a stronger, healthier tree for the environment I had planted it in.
 The seed itself was in a longer than expected season of germination because that is what was required to be come an effective producing tree where it was planted.